-The granting of an authorized absence from class puts some responsibilities on the faculty or staff member who plans such a nonclass activity, the student who misses a class and the faculty member whose class is missed.
-These responsibilities are intended to emphasize the central importance of the classroom experience, to safeguard the integrity of that classroom experience, to encourage dialogue between faculty (or staff members) in situations where conflicting demands are being made on the student and to maximize the educational benefits for the student.
+The granting of an authorized absence from class puts some responsibilities on the faculty or staff member who plans the activity, the student who misses a class and the faculty member whose class is missed.
+These responsibilities are intended to emphasize the central importance of the classroom experience, to safeguard the integrity of that classroom experience, and to encourage dialogue between faculty (or staff members) in situations where conflicting demands are being made on the student.